 Therefore, simply sharing your blog article won’t cut it for you.

-We would personally recommend you to repurpose your content in various forms including infographics, videos, presentations and more.
+We would personally recommend you repurpose your content in various forms including infographics, videos, presentations, and more.

 In fact, according to 41% of marketers, graphics like infographics show the best results.

-Because people have a penchant of sharing videos and infographics more than a regular textual form of content.
+Because people have a penchant for sharing videos and infographics more than a regular textual form of content.

 Therefore, in this way you are likely to get more shares resulting in massive traffic for your website.